 I will really miss Pandaria, even though I haven’t enjoyed raiding through it very much.
 Chen Stormstout was my go to hero for Warcraft III.
 If I could hire him in a map, he was on my team.
 His quests in the Valley of the Four Winds are essential for anyone who wants to immerse themselves in the lore of Warcraft.
 Unfortunately they have taken out the additional quests relating to him that were part of intermediate expansion content; but that is why it is important to play through the game as it is offered, and not as it exists as preserved as part of future content.
 I do wonder how they will include Garrosh in quest lines that used to rely on him, since he will no longer be the warchief of the horde after this expansion.
 A good portion of those quests will have to be truncated, or they will simply be left alone to stick out like sore thumbs calling attention to content that should have been updated but was not.

 It has been a fun five plus years playing the game so far.
-I have been invited to the beta for Warlords of Draenor and have done some minor fiddling with it so far.
-I really wanted to hit this milestone before allowing myself to be diverted, though.
-Quest completed.
+I have been invited to the beta for Warlords of Draenor and have done some minor fiddling with it, but I really wanted to hit this milestone before allowing myself to be diverted.
+The long quest has been completed.
 On to the next one.